 My knowledge and skills have developed through my psychotherapeutic work in private practice, as a counsellor in the NHS, as a bereavement counsellor, as an adoption counsellor for Barnardo's and in a corporate setting as a redundancy and outplacement counsellor.
 I believe that there is always something new to learn working in this field and make a regular commitment to on-going professional development and clinical supervision.

-I work as a clinical supervisor to counselling and psychotherapy students as well as offering supervision within my private practice to trainees, more qualified practitioners, supervisors and other health care professionals.
+I work as a clinical supervisor to counselling and psychotherapy students as well as offering supervision within my private practice to trainees, qualified practitioners, other supervisors and other health care professionals.
 Please refer to the supervision page for further details.

 I work with clients from the age of 18 on an individual basis and with couples, dealing with a wide range of issues.
 The length of time clients work with me varies according to the needs of each person and includes both longer term psychotherapeutic work as well as short term solution focused counselling.
 In broad terms,short term counselling will typically be 6 - 12 sessions whilst working psychotherapeutically at greater depth will take longer.